vlbn/fancy/README.md

-# hostcentral
+# fancy components
-🏨 set of custom handy tools for every day use
+🧰 set of custom fancy and nice components